-T2 will control two universes of DMX, output on two 5-pin XLRs or over Ethernet from the host computer (fixed to Universes 1 and 2), and has an input for Audio/LTC timecode for external triggering.
-It also enables the use of a USB MIDI device for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface.
-You can connect the T3 or Titan Mobile fader wing to provide physical faders.
+T2 will control two universes of DMX, output on two 5-pin XLRs or over Ethernet from the host computer (fixed to Universes 1 and 2).
+It has a 3-pin XLR input to connect Audio for external triggering, or LTC timecode (this is a balanced input with a 600 ohm transformer across pins 2 and 3, pin 1 not connected).
+T2 also enables the use of a USB MIDI device plugged into the host computer for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface.
+You can also connect the T3 or Titan Mobile fader